majo44/storeon-async-router/README.md

 ```
 [![Edit storeon-async-router-simple-sample](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/storeon-async-routersample1-r1ey6?fontsize=14)

+Please notice that used in example [RegExp named capture groups](http://2ality.com/2017/05/regexp-named-capture-groups.html)
+(like `/home/(?<page>.*)`) are part of ES2018 standard, and this syntax is not supported yet on
+[all browsers](https://kangax.github.io/compat-table/es2016plus/#test-RegExp_named_capture_groups).
+As a alternative you
+can refer the parameters by the order no, so instead of `navigation.params.page` you can use `navigation.params[0]`.

 ##### Lazy loading of submodule
 For application code splitting we can simple use es6 `import()` function.
 In case when you will want to spilt your by the